scgray/jsqsh/EXTENDING.md

 Where these files are:

-  * A 'jsqsh-extension.conf'.
+  * A `jsqsh-extension.conf`.
 This is a properties file that defines some attributes of the extension.
-The supported contents of this file is defined in the javadocs for org.sqsh.ExtensionManager.
+The supported contents of this file is defined in the javadocs for `org.sqsh.ExtensionManager`.
 It controls things like additional classpath entries needed for the extension, when the extension gets loaded, etc.
   * A `Commands.xml` file.
 This file defines a jsqsh command.
 The definition